jess-breda/automated_training/README.md

 # automated_training
-Example protocols written to facilitate or support automated training in the Brody Lab
+Protocols written while in the Brody lab to facilitate or support automated training in the Brody Lab

 ## Delayed Match to Sample (DMS)